Lee S. Dreyfus: Post-public service career

 Dreyfus declined to run for re-election in 1982.
 He later said that "politics was not and never has been my primary interest as it is with former governors such as Pat Lucey or Tommy Thompson."

 From 1983–84, Dreyfus served as Chief Operating Officer of Sentry Insurance, Stevens Point.
-In 1986, he moved to Waukesha, where his son, Lee S. Dreyfus, Jr., is a state circuit court judge.
+In 1986, he moved to Waukesha, where his son, Lee S. Dreyfus, Jr., was a state circuit court judge.
 He later served as Interim State Superintendent of Public Instruction and on the University of Wisconsin Board of Regents.

 In 1985, he started a consulting firm, making speeches and advising the state on higher education policy; Dreyfus became a popular fixture on the lecture circuit.
 Dreyfus spoke out against an amendment to the Wisconsin Constitution that would have banned gay marriage and civil unions, which passed in 2006.

 He wrote a weekly newspaper column between 1990 and 2007 for the Waukesha Freeman on issues of general interest.
 The column was carried by other newspapers in Wisconsin.